Jigger Setup: Troubleshooting

 - You can have a custom length of cord.

-- You get to know how a jigger works and how it’s meant to go together.
+- You get to know how a jigger works and how it goes together.

-- When you find the jigger fairies have been and made a mess you know how to fix it.
+- You know how to fix it when you find the jigger fairies have made a mess.

 - You can easily replace parts if they need servicing during or after operations, e.g. the progress capture Prusik.